pacha/vem-doc/content/index.rst

 -----------

 Vem is a set of configuration files for the Vim text editor that changes how you interact with it.
-Commands are arranged spatially across the keyboard, like in a map, and they are much simpler and immediate to use:
+While Vim is extremely expressive and provides hundreds of commands with their own small grammar, Vem takes the opposite approach and defines a reduced, simplified set of commands that are executed, in most cases, immediately after a single key press.
+The commands are also distributed spatially across the keyboard, like in a map, optimizing their position according to their frequency:

 .. container:: tabs layout